 For example, 3φ ≈ 5, 5φ ≈ 8, etc… Spookier still, the further along we go in the Fibonacci sequence, the closer the ratios get to φ.
 For example, when we get up to 610φ ≈ 987, the ratio closes to 1.6180327868852, or 99.9% of φ.

 Later scholars have disproven the numerology about the Golden Ratio as superstition.
-The Fibonacci sequence and φ are intriguing anomalies, but they don’t represent anything important.
+The Fibonacci sequence and φ are intriguing anomalies, but they don’t represent anything important, and they’re unrelated.

 Claims to Have Deduced a Mystical Formula of His Own